How to Install a KVM Guest OS from the Command-Line

 In this blog, I’ll show you how to use the virt-install tool to install a KVM guest virtual machine from the command line.
 While virt-install also supports graphical installations via SPICE or VNC, this article will only focus on text-mode installations via the serial console.

-I’ll be using Fedora 37 Workstation as the host machine and Debian 11 as an example of a guest virtual machine.
+I will use Debian 12 as an example of a guest virtual machine.

-If you prefer to install a guest virtual machine through a graphical interface with Virtual Machine Manager, see my other blog “How to Install Guest OS in Virt-Manager: A Quick Intro“.
+If you prefer to install a guest virtual machine through a graphical interface with Virtual Machine Manager, see my other blog, 'Create Virtual Machines in KVM Virt-Manager like a Pro: All Options Explained'.

 So, let’s begin.